-At the end of the year, the student's tutor writes a summary evaluation that accompanies the second semester evaluations.
+At the end of the year, the student's Tutor writes a summary report that accompanies the second semester Evaluations.

 Academic and Learning Support

 Waring's program is rigorous and demanding.
 In cases of routine difficulty with homework assignments or assessments, the teacher works with the student directly.
 This may include additional individual meetings with the student outside of class.